bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

 where sigm is the sigmoid function.
 This is inspired by an LSTM-style updating.
-They also suggest to initialize the weights of :math:`{\bf s}_t` to mostly saturate the sigmoid so that it's mostly just a pass-through to start.
+They also suggest to initialize the weights of :math:`{\bf s}_t` to saturate the sigmoid so that it's mostly just a pass-through to start.
-During experimentation, I saw that if I didn't use this trick by the third or fourth IAF transform, I started getting NaNs really quickly.
+During experimentation, I saw that if I didn't use this LSTM-style trick, by the third or fourth IAF transform I started getting NaNs really quickly.

 |h3| Deriving the IAF Density |h3e|